etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 We can go to EC2 Dashboard to have an overview of all the resources we are using so far.
 (AMI we need to deregistering)

+# ELB & ASG - Elastic Load Balancing & Auto Scalling Groups

+## High Availability, Scalability, Elasticity

+**Scalability** means that an application / system can handle greater loads by adapting.
+There are two kinds of scalability in the Cloud:
+1. Vertical Scalability
+2. Horizontal Scalability (= elasticity)

+Scalability is linked but different to High Availability.

+**Vertical Scalability**
+Vertical Scalability means increasing the size of the instance.
+For example, your application runs on t2.micro.
+Scaling that application *vertically* means running it on a t2.large, i.e. we change the size of our instance.
+Vertical scalability is very common for non-distributed system, such as a database.
+If we want to increase the performance of our database, we just increase the size of our database.
+There is usually a limit to how much you can vertically scale (hardware limit, even though the modern limits can be very very high)

+**Horizontal Scalability**
+Horizontal Scalability means increasing the number of instances / systems for your applications.
+Horizontal Scaling implies that we need to have a distributed system.
+This is very common for web applications / modern applications (usually design them with horizontal scalability in mind).
+It is easy to horizontally scale thanks to cloud offeringss such as AWS EC2.

+**High Availability**
+High Availability usually goes hand in hand with horizontal scaling
+High Availability means running your application / system in at least 2 Availability Zones on AWS
+The goal of high availability is to survive a data center loss (disaster)

+High Availability & Scalability for EC2:
+Vertical Scaling: increase instance size (= scale up / down)
+-> from: t2.nano - 0.5GB of RAM, 1 vCPU
+-> to: u-12tb1.metal - 12.3 TB of RAM, 448 vCPUs

+Horizontal Scaling: Increase number of instances (= scale out / in)
+-> Auto Scaling Group
+-> Load Balancer

+High Availability: Run instances for the same application across multi AZ
+-> Auto Scaling Group multi AZ
+-> Load Balancer multi AZ

+Scalability vs Elasticity vs Agility (Exam !)
+Scalability: ability to accomodate a larger load by making the hardware stronger (scale up), or by adding nodes (scale out)

+Elasticity: (more cloud native) once a system is scalable, elasticity means that there will be some "auto-scaling" so that the system can scale based on the load.
+This is "cloud-friendly": pay-per-use, match demand, optimize costs

+Agility: (not related to scalability - distractor) new IT resources are only a click away, which means that you reduce the time to make those resources available to your developers from weeks to just minites.

+## Elastic Load Balancing Overview